northeastern-oasis/Intro-To-Web-Spring-21/README.md

 1. Go to the Repl.it link in each folder and click Fork

-If you want to use your own IDE (not recommended for beginners)
+If you want to use your own IDE (if you know how!)
 1. Clone this Github repository into a new folder on your machine (in Terminal or Command Prompt, type `git clone REPO_URL`, where REPO_URL is the clone repository found on the top of this page
 2. You're all set!
 Just have the cloned folder easily accessible and follow along with the workshop to start writing web code